Skip to Main Content

 Are You Ready to Become a Professional Genealogist?

-Have you wondered about taking your passion for family history research to the next step?
-How do you know if you are ready?
-What is required?
 It can be enjoyable to work as a professional genealogist either part-time or full-time, but it is also a career that may be more demanding than expected.
-To call yourself a professional genealogist you need to have achieved a certain level of skill and experience.
+To call yourself a professional you need to have achieved a certain level of skill and experience.
 You must be ready to commit to continually improving your proficiency and experience through ongoing training and practice.
 You also need to learn how to run a small business, which requires its own set of skills and knowledge.

 Genealogical Skills and Knowledge